GaneshLokare/SIVI-AI/README.md

 # SIVI-AI

-## AI-Powered Video Interview Assistant
+## AI-Powered Interview Assistant

-A Flask-based web application that provides an interactive video interview experience with AI-powered conversation capabilities.
+A Flask-based web application that provides an interactive interview experience with AI-powered conversation capabilities.
 The application supports video recording, audio processing, and real-time AI responses in different roles.

 ## Features